 If you don’t need the bare floor cleaning soft roller head, then opt for the cheaper V8 MotorHead with only the direct-drive head.

 Dyson V6 has around ten different variants in Amazon.
 Read this article to get a detailed overview of how these differ from each other.

 Please check the links below to see the latest prices.
 Please note that if you make a purchase with any of these links, I will earn a commission, but at no additional cost to you, so it’s a win-win for both of us.

 If you live in the United Kingdom, you can buy the V8 Absolute from Amazon’s UK site.

 The Dyson V6 is also available from Amazon’s UK site, and the options include the Animal, Flexi, Top Dog, Fluffy, and Total Clean.

 You can’t go wrong with either of these two products.
 Both offer a level of versatility and power I’ve yet to see in another cordless vacuum.

-However all that high-tech gadgetry comes at a price – a hefty price tag of around $550!
+However, all that high-tech gadgetry comes at a premium.

-The V6 is a good option if spending over $500 on a cordless is too much.
+The V6 is a good option if you don’t want to spend over $500 for a cordless.

 The top of the line variant will cost a few hundred dollars less.
-It has a total of 10 different variants in Amazon that comes with a specific toolset each designed for a specific need.
+It has a total of 10 different options in Amazon that comes with a specific toolset, each designed for a particular need.